eleks/integration-platform/persistent/api/README.md

  for example files from `./repository/conf/*` will go to `/opt/productname/repository/conf/*`

 - `templates` the folder similar to artifacts, but contains only files native for wso2 server

+actually you can put together `artifacts` and `templates`. we just suggest to split development artifacts from configurations and libraries that belongs to platform.

+Note: all `*.gsp` files precessed as groovy templates inside docker images.